How do I protect my idea?

 The term Intellectual Property (IP) refers to creations of the mind, such as inventions, literary and artistic works, designs, and symbols, names and images used in commerce.
 There are several types of IP Rights (IPR), such as patents, designs, copyright and trademarks.
 IPR are protected in law and enables people to earn recognition or financial benefit from what they invent or create.

 What is a patent?

 A patent is an exclusive right granted for an invention, which is a product or a process that provides, in general, a new way of doing something, or offers a new technical solution to a problem.
 In principle, the patent owner has the exclusive right to prevent others from commercially exploiting the patented invention.

-Patents are territorial rights.
-In general, the exclusive rights are only applicable in the country or region in which a patent has been filed and granted, in accordance with the law of that country or region.
 The protection is granted for a limited period, generally 20 years from the filing date of the application.
 For patents covering pharmaceutical products, some countries offer patent term extension extending the patent term by up to five years.

 How can I get a patent?

 Inventions are only patentable if they are novel, inventive and have industrial applicability.

 • Inventive step means that the invention has to be non-obvious to a person skilled in the art.

 • The requirement of industrial applicability means that the invention must be useful industrially, it cannot merely be an idea.

 Patent protection is not acquired automatically.
 You have to file a patent application describing the invention in technical terms and in a form that meets certain requirements.
 It is strongly recommended to carry out a patentability assessment before filing and to use a professional patent attorney for the drafting and filing of the patent application.